Categories: Mathematics, Numerical methods, Perturbation, Physics, Quantum mechanics.

 u(x)=u0(x)+n=1cnun(x)\begin{aligned} u(x) = u_0(x) + \sum_{n = 1}^\infty c_n u_n(x) \end{aligned}

 Here, we are using the fact that the eigenfunctions of an SLP form a complete set, so our (known) guess uu can be expanded in the true (unknown) eigenfunctions unu_n.
-We are assuming that uu is already quite close to its target u0u_0, such that the (unknown) expansion coefficients cnc_n are small; specifically cn21|c_n|^2 \ll 1.
-Let us start from what we know:
+Next, by definition:

-R[u]=uH^udxuwudx\begin{aligned} \boxed{ R[u] = - \frac{\displaystyle\int u^* \hat{H} u \dd{x}}{\displaystyle\int u^* w u \dd{x}} } \end{aligned}
+R[u]=uL^udxuwudx\begin{aligned} \boxed{ R[u] = - \frac{\displaystyle\int u^* \hat{L} u \dd{x}}{\displaystyle\int u^* w u \dd{x}} } \end{aligned}

-R[u]=(u0+ncnun)H^{u0+ncnun}dxw(u0+ncnun)(u0+ncnun)dx=(u0+ncnun)( ⁣ ⁣λ0wu0ncnλnwun)dxw(u0+ncnun)(u0+ncnun)dx\begin{aligned} R[u] &= - \frac{\displaystyle\int \Big( u_0^* + \sum_n c_n^* u_n^* \Big) \: \hat{H} \Big\{ u_0 + \sum_n c_n u_n \Big\} \dd{x}} {\displaystyle\int w \Big( u_0 + \sum_n c_n u_n \Big) \Big( u_0^* + \sum_n c_n^* u_n^* \Big) \dd{x}} \\ &= - \frac{\displaystyle\int \Big( u_0^* + \sum_n c_n^* u_n^* \Big) \Big( \!-\! \lambda_0 w u_0 - \sum_n c_n \lambda_n w u_n \Big) \dd{x}} {\displaystyle\int w \Big( u_0^* + \sum_n c_n^* u_n^* \Big) \Big( u_0 + \sum_n c_n u_n \Big) \dd{x}} \end{aligned}
+R[u]=(u0+ncnun)L^{u0+ncnun}dxw(u0+ncnun)(u0+ncnun)dx=(u0+ncnun)( ⁣ ⁣λ0wu0ncnλnwun)dxw(u0+ncnun)(u0+ncnun)dx\begin{aligned} R[u] &= - \frac{\displaystyle\int \Big( u_0^* + \sum_n c_n^* u_n^* \Big) \: \hat{L} \Big\{ u_0 + \sum_n c_n u_n \Big\} \dd{x}} {\displaystyle\int w \Big( u_0 + \sum_n c_n u_n \Big) \Big( u_0^* + \sum_n c_n^* u_n^* \Big) \dd{x}} \\ &= - \frac{\displaystyle\int \Big( u_0^* + \sum_n c_n^* u_n^* \Big) \Big( \!-\! \lambda_0 w u_0 - \sum_n c_n \lambda_n w u_n \Big) \dd{x}} {\displaystyle\int w \Big( u_0^* + \sum_n c_n^* u_n^* \Big) \Big( u_0 + \sum_n c_n u_n \Big) \dd{x}} \end{aligned}

-For convenience, we switch to Dirac notation before evaluating further.
+For convenience, we switch to Dirac notation before evaluating further:

-R=(u0+ncnun)(λ0wu0+ncnλnwun)(u0+ncnun)(wu0+ncnwun)=λ0u0|wu0+λ0n=1cnun|wu0+n=1cnλnu0|wun+mncncmλnum|wunu0|wu0+n=1cnun|wu0+n=1cnu0|wun+mncncmum|wun\begin{aligned} R &= \frac{\displaystyle \Big( \Bra{u_0} + \sum_n c_n^* \Bra{u_n} \Big) \cdot \Big( \lambda_0 \Ket{w u_0} + \sum_n c_n \lambda_n \Ket{w u_n} \Big)} {\displaystyle \Big( \Bra{u_0} + \sum_n c_n^* \Bra{u_n} \Big) \cdot \Big( \Ket{w u_0} + \sum_n c_n \Ket{w u_n} \Big)} \\ &= \frac{\displaystyle \lambda_0 \Inprod{u_0}{w u_0} + \lambda_0 \sum_{n = 1}^\infty c_n^* \Inprod{u_n}{w u_0} + \sum_{n = 1}^\infty c_n \lambda_n \Inprod{u_0}{w u_n} + \sum_{m n} c_n c_m^* \lambda_n \Inprod{u_m}{w u_n}} {\displaystyle \Inprod{u_0}{w u_0} + \sum_{n = 1}^\infty c_n^* \Inprod{u_n}{w u_0} + \sum_{n = 1}^\infty c_n \Inprod{u_0}{w u_n} + \sum_{m n} c_n c_m^* \Inprod{u_m}{w u_n}} \end{aligned}
+R[u]=(u0+ncnun)(λ0wu0+ncnλnwun)(u0+ncnun)(wu0+ncnwun)=λ0u0wu0+λ0ncnunwu0+ncnλnu0wun+mncncmλnumwunu0wu0+ncnunwu0+ncnu0wun+mncncmumwun\begin{aligned} R[u] &= \frac{\displaystyle \Big( \Bra{u_0} + \sum_n c_n^* \Bra{u_n} \Big) \Big( \lambda_0 \Ket{w u_0} + \sum_n c_n \lambda_n \Ket{w u_n} \Big)} {\displaystyle \Big( \Bra{u_0} + \sum_n c_n^* \Bra{u_n} \Big) \Big( \Ket{w u_0} + \sum_n c_n \Ket{w u_n} \Big)} \\ &= \frac{\displaystyle \lambda_0 \inprod{u_0}{w u_0} + \lambda_0 \sum_{n} c_n^* \inprod{u_n}{w u_0} + \sum_{n} c_n \lambda_n \inprod{u_0}{w u_n} + \sum_{m n} c_n c_m^* \lambda_n \inprod{u_m}{w u_n}} {\displaystyle \inprod{u_0}{w u_0} + \sum_{n} c_n^* \inprod{u_n}{w u_0} + \sum_{n} c_n \inprod{u_0}{w u_n} + \sum_{m n} c_n c_m^* \inprod{u_m}{w u_n}} \end{aligned}

-Using orthogonality um|wun=Snδmn\Inprod{u_m}{w u_n} = S_n \delta_{mn}, and the fact that n0n \neq 0 by definition, we find:
+Using orthogonality umwun=Snδmn\inprod{u_m}{w u_n} = S_n \delta_{mn}, and the fact that n0n \neq 0 by definition, we find:

-R=λ0S0+λ0ncnSnδn0+ncnλnSnδn0+mncncmλnSnδmnS0+ncnSnδn0+ncnSnδn0+mncncmSnδmn=λ0S0+0+0+ncncnλnSnS0+0+0+ncncnSn=λ0S0+ncn2λnSnS0+ncn2Sn\begin{aligned} R &= \frac{\displaystyle \lambda_0 S_0 + \lambda_0 \sum_n c_n^* S_n \delta_{n0} + \sum_n c_n \lambda_n S_n \delta_{n0} + \sum_{m n} c_n c_m^* \lambda_n S_n \delta_{mn}} {\displaystyle S_0 + \sum_n c_n^* S_n \delta_{n0} + \sum_n c_n S_n \delta_{n0} + \sum_{m n} c_n c_m^* S_n \delta_{mn}} \\ &= \frac{\displaystyle \lambda_0 S_0 + 0 + 0 + \sum_{n} c_n c_n^* \lambda_n S_n} {\displaystyle S_0 + 0 + 0 + \sum_{n} c_n c_n^* S_n} = \frac{\displaystyle \lambda_0 S_0 + \sum_{n} |c_n|^2 \lambda_n S_n} {\displaystyle S_0 + \sum_{n} |c_n|^2 S_n} \end{aligned}
+R[u]=λ0S0+λ0ncnSnδn0+ncnλnSnδn0+mncncmλnSnδmnS0+ncnSnδn0+ncnSnδn0+mncncmSnδmn=λ0S0+ncn2λnSnS0+ncn2Sn\begin{aligned} R[u] &= \frac{\displaystyle \lambda_0 S_0 + \lambda_0 \sum_n c_n^* S_n \delta_{n0} + \sum_n c_n \lambda_n S_n \delta_{n0} + \sum_{m n} c_n c_m^* \lambda_n S_n \delta_{mn}} {\displaystyle S_0 + \sum_n c_n^* S_n \delta_{n0} + \sum_n c_n S_n \delta_{n0} + \sum_{m n} c_n c_m^* S_n \delta_{mn}} \\ &= \frac{\displaystyle \lambda_0 S_0 + \sum_{n} |c_n|^2 \lambda_n S_n} {\displaystyle S_0 + \sum_{n} |c_n|^2 S_n} \end{aligned}

 It is always possible to choose our normalizations such that Sn=SS_n = S for all unu_n, leaving:

-R=λ0S+ncn2λnSS+ncn2S=λ0+ncn2λn1+ncn2\begin{aligned} R &= \frac{\displaystyle \lambda_0 S + \sum_{n} |c_n|^2 \lambda_n S} {\displaystyle S + \sum_{n} |c_n|^2 S} = \frac{\displaystyle \lambda_0 + \sum_{n} |c_n|^2 \lambda_n} {\displaystyle 1 + \sum_{n} |c_n|^2} \end{aligned}
+R[u]=λ0+ncn2λn1+ncn2\begin{aligned} R[u] &= \frac{\displaystyle \lambda_0 + \sum_{n} |c_n|^2 \lambda_n} {\displaystyle 1 + \sum_{n} |c_n|^2} \end{aligned}

 And finally, after rearranging the numerator, we arrive at the following relation:

-R=λ0+ncn2λ0+ncn2(λnλ0)1+ncn2=λ0+ncn2(λnλ0)1+ncn2\begin{aligned} R &= \frac{\displaystyle \lambda_0 + \sum_{n} |c_n|^2 \lambda_0 + \sum_{n} |c_n|^2 (\lambda_n - \lambda_0)} {\displaystyle 1 + \sum_{n} |c_n|^2} = \lambda_0 + \frac{\displaystyle \sum_{n} |c_n|^2 (\lambda_n - \lambda_0)} {\displaystyle 1 + \sum_{n} |c_n|^2} \end{aligned}
+R[u]=λ0+ncn2λ0+ncn2(λnλ0)1+ncn2=λ0+ncn2(λnλ0)1+ncn2\begin{aligned} R[u] &= \frac{\displaystyle \lambda_0 + \sum_{n} |c_n|^2 \lambda_0 + \sum_{n} |c_n|^2 (\lambda_n - \lambda_0)} {\displaystyle 1 + \sum_{n} |c_n|^2} \\ &= \lambda_0 + \frac{\displaystyle \sum_{n} |c_n|^2 (\lambda_n - \lambda_0)} {\displaystyle 1 + \sum_{n} |c_n|^2} \end{aligned}

-Thus, if we improve our guess uu, then R[u]R[u] approaches the true eigenvalue λ0\lambda_0.
+Thus, if we improve our guess uu (i.e. reduce cn|c_n|), then R[u]R[u] approaches the true eigenvalue λ0\lambda_0.
 For numerically finding u0u_0 and λ0\lambda_0, this gives us a clear goal: minimize RR, because:

 R[u]=λ0+n=1cn2(λnλ0)1+n=1cn2λ0\begin{aligned} \boxed{ R[u] = \lambda_0 + \frac{\displaystyle \sum_{n = 1}^\infty |c_n|^2 (\lambda_n - \lambda_0)} {\displaystyle 1 + \sum_{n = 1}^\infty |c_n|^2} \ge \lambda_0 } \end{aligned}